-The chances of HIV progressing to AIDS vary widely from person to person and depend on many factors, including the:
+The chances of HIV progressing to AIDS vary widely from person to person and depend on many factors, including:

 - accessibility of quality healthcare

-- person’s genetic resistance to certain strains of HIV
+- a person’s genetic resistance to certain strains of HIV

-- strain of HIV, as some are drug resistant
+- the strain of HIV, as some are drug-resistant

 For the most part, other infections — with bacteria, other viruses, fungi, or parasites — cause the more pronounced symptoms of HIV.